JohnZiangas/Link-Budget-Modeling-for-Q-Band-LEO-Satellite-Communications-with-Adaptive-Coding-and-Modulation/README.md

      ```

   2. **Enable plotting (optional)**
-   - Some scripts includes plotting sections that are commented out.
+   - Some scripts include plotting sections that are commented out.
    - Uncomment to visualize intermediate results.

 ---